anagha-google/dataproc-labs/4-dataproc-with-gpu/README.md

 # About

-This lab showcases Spark application acceleration with Spark-RAPIDS on Dataproc on GCE & Dataproc Serverless Spark - powered by GPUs.
+This lab showcases Spark application acceleration with spark-rapids on Dataproc on GCE & Dataproc Serverless Spark - powered by GPUs.

 The lab is an adaptation of the lab from Nvidia in the Google Cloud Platform Data Lake Modernization repo that has been simplified to provide a quickstart experience with the addition of Terraform for automation and Airflow DAGs to demonstrate automation across both Dataproc on GCE clusters and dataproc Spark Serverless.